Lessons and Suggested Hymns, Advent – Transfiguration, Cycle B (December 3, 2023 – February 11, 2024)

 Lord, in your mercy, please hear our prayer.

-Deep and solemn skills are needed by those who risk their lives to protect the lives and liberty of others.
+Great gifts are needed by those who risk their lives to protect the lives and liberty of others.
 Abundantly grant them all they need, dear Lord.
 Use their skills to bring calm in chaos, and justice in troubled places.
 Shield their loved ones from fear; and bring them home safely and soon.

 Lord, in your mercy, please hear our prayer.

-We beseech you to come speedily to the rescue of all who cry out for healing of body, mind, heart or spirit – especially: {List}.
+We beseech you to come speedily to the rescue of all who cry out for healing of body, mind, heart or spirit – including: {List}.
 Deliver them from their afflictions, and restore them to the fellowship of all who care for them.

 Lord, in your mercy, please hear our prayer.